Camper and Nicholsons: Shipyards

-Naval ships
+Naval vessels

+Camper and Nicholson designed two Motor Gun Boats that were used during the Second World War: 117 ft long but preceded by a 110 ft prototype (MGB 501).
+The first 117ft were being built for the Turkish navy but taken over for RN use as MGB 502-509.
+They displaced about 95 tons and three Davey Paxman engines gave a top speed of 28 knots except MGB 509 which made 31 knots with Packard engines.
+They were to be armed with one 2-pdr gun, two twin heavy machine gun turrets, two light machine guns, a Holman projector, two torpedo tubes and 12 depth charges.
+MGB 502, 503 and 509 were completed with this armament but the others were finished as blockade runners with lighter armament.
+Late in the war they were refitted with heavier armament.

+These MGBs were followed by a modified design with a broader beam for better sea-keeping displacing 115 tons.
+MGBs 511 to 518 all had Packard engines and a top speed of 31 knots.
+They were more heavily armed from the outset with a 6-pdr (57mm) gun fore and aft, two 20mm Oerlikon cannon either side of the bridge, four torpedo tubes, two rocket flare projectors and two depth charges.
+Full crew complement was 30 (including three officers).

 Camper and Nicholson built three Ham-class minesweepers, HMS Altham, HMS Arlingham and HMS Felmersham between 1952 and 1954.

 In 1961 C&N built HMNS Enugu, a 117 ft Sea Defence Boat, yard number 856 for the Nigerian Navy.
 She was the first ship to be built specifically for the Royal Nigerian Navy, and was launched on 30 June 1961 by Flora Azikiwe, wife of the Nigerian president, at the Gosport Yard.
 The plans are held by the National Maritime Museum at Greenwich.

 Motor yachts

 Although the main interest of the business was on sailing yachts, the yards built hundreds of motor yachts as well.